A friend of mine once asked a 6-year-old girl what she wanted to be when she grew up.

 "Because," she said, "I wasn't allowed to eat them when I was a kid, and now that I can eat what I want, I'm making up for lost time."

 Makes sense.
 But only if you believe that you are still that same kid.
 Only if you believe that you can make up for deprivation in the past by eating everything you want now.
 Which brings us to the holiday season, when the child you used to be is in full command, ordering you to give her all the things she wasn't allowed to eat — fruitcake or Sara Lee brownies or sugar cookies with red and green sprinkles or anything else she wants.
 And while we are eating, we will feel free, which we never truly felt as children because the big people were lording it over us, telling us what to do.

 Mention the word Christmas or Hanukkah and a panoply of childhood images floods your mind: the food, the family gatherings, the beliefs about what needs to happen to make this a successful holiday.
-And then of course, there is the current stress — the way this pandemic holiday differs from your ideal holiday and holidays past.
-But because nothing in the present moment can actually be perfect, and a Covid holiday will not look like a non-Covid holiday, you collapse on the bed exhausted and turn to butter cookies with colored sprinkles for comfort.
+And all the ways this holiday differs from your ideal holiday and holidays past.
+But because nothing in the present moment can actually be perfect, you collapse on the bed exhausted and turn to butter cookies with colored sprinkles for comfort.